-The 2019 Festival is the third with Canadian violinist Jonathan Crow at the helm in the role of Artistic Director for Toronto Summer Music.
+TSM2020 is the fourth festival with Canadian violinist Jonathan Crow at the helm in the role of Artistic Director for Toronto Summer Music.
 Crow is well known to TSM audiences and artists; he has mentored young musicians in the TSM Academy and performed as a guest artist in numerous TSM concerts for six years prior to his appointment as Artistic Director in 2017.

 A native of Prince George, British Columbia, Jonathan currently resides in Toronto where he has served as Concertmaster of the Toronto Symphony Orchestra since 2011.

 He earned his Bachelor of Music in Honours Performance from McGill University in 1998, at which time he joined the Montreal Symphony Orchestra as Associate Principal Second Violin.
 Between 2002 and 2006 Jonathan was the Concertmaster of the Montreal Symphony Orchestra; during this time he was the youngest concertmaster of any major North American orchestra.
 Jonathan continues to perform as guest concertmaster with orchestras around the world, including the National Arts Centre Orchestra, Pittsburgh Symphony, Mahler Chamber Orchestra, Filarmonia de Lanaudiere and Pernambuco Festival Orchestra (Brazil).